niflylab/TACI_CalciumImagingPlugin/README.md

 	- The background_list has a column labeled *Neuron #* for each neuron and must have the background values for each z-positions.
 The number of z-positions for each neuron must equal to the number of *Mean_Intensity#.csv* files in each neuron folder.
 If they do not, this will lead to an error.
 	- The columns must be in numerical order and must not skip values.
 Make sure there is no blank space in the header names before or after.
 For example " Neuron 0" and "Neuron 0 " will give an error.

-4) The Extract function will combine the *MEAN_INTENSITY* columns of the Mean_Intensity#.csv files in each *Neuron #* folder into one file, subtract the background, calculate the maximum intensity for each time point and the change in fluorescence (∆F/F<sub>0</sub>) for that neuron.
+4) The EXTRACT function will combine the *MEAN_INTENSITY* columns of the Mean_Intensity#.csv files in each *Neuron #* folder into one file, subtract the background, calculate the maximum intensity for each time point and the change in fluorescence (∆F/F<sub>0</sub>) for that neuron.
 These will be saved to a *results* folder with the name *Neuron #.csv*.
 Additionaly a plot for each neuron will be saved in a *Neuron Plots* folder within the *results* folder.
 	- The *results* folder is created in the directory where the *Neuron #* folders reside.
 		- In [Organization Example E](#organization-example-e), the *results* folder would be created in the *Analysis* folder.
 		- Within the *results* folder, there are the .csv files with the merged mean intensity and the ∆F/F<sub>0</sub> calculation labeled after each neuron.
 		- There is also a folder called *Neuron Plots* that will have the output plots for each ∆F/F<sub>0</sub> value.
 	- One folder, *Neuron 0* can be run if needed.
-5) An option to perform Merge is avaialable.
+5) An option to perform MERGE is avaialable.
 6) An example of the inputs for the example Practice > Analysis folder.

 <img width="696" alt="Screen Shot 2022-07-06 at 9 50 38 PM" src="https://user-images.githubusercontent.com/23412608/177673038-87433dfa-6180-4029-9a2f-c1522730c788.png">

 #### Organization Example E:
-##### Set-up for Extract
+##### Set-up for EXTRACT
 ``` bash
 ├── Analysis
 │   ├── Background_list.csv